- 21

 - February

-Government agencies that have been using an ERP system for a while often hear this question from executives: "We have tons of data in the system, but why is it so hard to pull it together for a big-picture analysis?" — The reason is that ERP systems are designed to record daily transactions (disbursements, procurement, inventory receipts) — not to analyze historical data across departments or fiscal years.
+Government agencies that have been using ERP systems for some time often hear executives ask: "We have tons of data in the system, but why is it so hard to pull it together for big-picture analysis?" — The reason is that ERP is designed for recording daily transactions such as budget disbursements and procurement records — not for cross-departmental or multi-year analytical queries.
 This article explains what a Data Warehouse is, how it differs from a regular database, and why government agencies should start thinking about one.

 What Is a Data Warehouse?